ricardo85x/OpenPandoraBox/README.md

 ### Features
+- Replace the default launcher
 - Touch screen is not required anywhere.
 - Use same configuration for images, videos and descriptions as **EmulationStation** (batocera, recalbox, etc)
 - Select which Retroarch core to use for each platform
-- Works with Drastic, Retroarch, Reicast, MupenPlus FZ, PPSSPP
+- Works with Drastic, Retroarch, Reicast, MupenPlus FZ, PPSSPP, OpenBor
 - History Games
 - Select a random game, because you can't decide what to play next \o/
 - Search a game in all platforms